mondoohq/installer/docs/agent/readme.md

 The CLI is designed for two use cases:

  * run as service for continuous vulnerability assessment
- * run on workstation to assess vulnerabilities for remote systems or docker images
+ * run on the workstation to assess vulnerabilities for remote systems or docker images
  * run docker image scan as part of a CI/CD

 **Use case: Service**

 You want to see the vulnerability assessment of your server continuously.
-The agent runs in background and submits changes of the installed packages for vulnerability analysis.
-By using this approach, you always have the latest view on your infrastructure.
+The agent runs in the background and submits changes of the installed packages for vulnerability analysis.
+By using this approach, you always have the latest view of your infrastructure.

 **Use case: Workstation or CI/CD**